theMimsy/WikiTable/README.md

 ```
 Notice that this table utilizes the `rowspan` option to make "Sahara" and "Tibet" span across multiple rows.

-Now that we've seen the input for our example lets take a look at the output.
+Now that we've seen the input for our example lets take a look at the desired output.
 We want a `pandas.DataFrame` object that looks as follows:

 <table>
   <tr>